filterpaper/qmk_userspace/readme.md

     // Replace the mod-tap key with its base keycode
     // when tapped with another key on the same hand if (IS_UNILATERAL_TAP(record, next_record)) {
-        record->keycode = keycode & 0xff;
+        // Mask the base keycode and send the tap event record->keycode = keycode & 0xff;
+        process_record(record);
+        // Send the base keycode key up event record->event.pressed = false;
+        process_record(record);
-        return true;
+        // Return true to end action tapping process return true;
     }
     return false;
 }
 #endif
 ```
-This approach uses the `keyrecord->keycode` container that requires the `COMBO_ENABLE` feature to be enabled.
+This approach uses the `keycode` container in the `keyrecord_t` struct that requires the `COMBO_ENABLE` feature to be enabled.

 ## Permissive bilateral hold
 Modifiers should be triggered when a mod-tap key is held down and another key is tapped with the opposite hand.
 This is applied in the `get_permissive_hold` function for the mod-tap key with a nested key record on the opposite side of the keyboard: